-Certain prior year amounts have been updated to conform to the current period presentation.
+Certain prior year amounts have been updated to conform to the current period presentation, (see Note 14).
 The Company has opted to present the financial information on the condensed consolidated balance sheets and condensed consolidated statements of operations, comprehensive loss, convertible preferred stock and stockholders' deficit and cash flows in thousands.